polterguy/magic.lambda.sockets/README.md

 ## Meta data

-This project also allows you to retrieve meta data about currently connected users, through for instance the **[sockets.users]** slot, that will return the username of all currently connected users.
-Notice, this might return a _lot_ of data to you, if you have a lot of currently connected users.
+This project also allows you to retrieve meta data about currently connected users, through for instance the **[sockets.users]** slot and the **[sockets.users.count]** slot, that will return the username of all currently connected users, and the count matching your specified filter condition.
 An example of using it can be found below.

 ```
 sockets.users
+   filter:some-filter-condition
+   offset:3
+   limit:20
+sockets.users.count
+   filter:some-filter-condition
 ```

 **Notice** - If a client connected anonymously somehow over a socket, the client will (obviously) not have a username, and the default userId will be returned instead.
-Also please notice, that each user might have multiple connections, which the above slot does not accommodate for.
+Also please notice, that each user might have multiple connections, and this will return each connection for each username matching the specified filter condition.

+The filter conditions and paging arguments are optional, and will be `null` and `0-10` if not specified.

 ## Connection context